isabelc/Increase-Upload-Max-Filesize/readme.txt

 PLEASE NOTE: If you have a web host that ignores PHP ini rules set in these `.ini` files, that is no reason to give this plugin a bad rating. **You have the option of posting your problem (and the name of your web host) in the forum, and 9 times out of 10, I will help you solve your web-host-related problem.**

 This plugin will work with most web hosts that recognize either a `php5.ini` or `php.ini` file.
-It's not going to work with all hosting companies, but it will work with most of them (including BlueHost, DreamHost, and GoDaddy).
+It's not going to work with all hosting companies, but it will work with most of them (including BlueHost and GoDaddy).

 **Support**